-1.1: PRELIMINARY INFORMATION
+1.1 PRESENTATION 1: PRELIMINARY INFORMATION

-The Committee was informed that the County Assemblies are a creation of Article 177 of the Constitution as an organ of the County Government in whom the legislative authority is vested at the County level.
+On 6th December 2019, the Committee discussions were facilitated by Mr. Inyundele Austin, Clerk assistant and the Committee was informed that the County Assemblies are a creation of Article 177 of the Constitution as an organ of the County Government in whom the legislative authority is vested at the County level.